JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 sdlManager.permissionManager.removeObserver(forIdentifier: observerId)
 ```

-### More Detailed HMI Information
+### Additional HMI State Information
-When an interaction occurs relating to your application, there is some additional pieces of information that can be observed that help figure out a more descriptive picture of what is going on with the Head Unit.
+If you want more detail about the current state of your SDL app, you can also monitor the audio streaming state and get notifications when something blocks the main screen of your app.

 #### Audio Streaming State
-The Audio Streaming State informs your app whether any currently streaming audio is audible to user (AUDIBLE) or not (NOT_AUDIBLE).
-A value of NOT_AUDIBLE means that either the application's audio will not be audible to the user, or that the application's audio should not be audible to the user (i.e. some other application on the mobile device may be streaming audio and the application's audio would be blended with that other audio).
+The Audio Streaming State informs your app whether any currently streaming audio is audible to user (`AUDIBLE`) or not (`NOT_AUDIBLE`).
+A value of `NOT_AUDIBLE` means that either the application's audio will not be audible to the user, or that the application's audio should not be audible to the user (i.e. some other application on the mobile device may be streaming audio and the application's audio would be blended with that other audio).

-You will see this come in for things such as Alert, PerformAudioPassThru, Speaks, etc.
+You will get these notifications when an alert pops up, when you start recording the in-car audio, when voice recognition is active, etc.

 Audio Streaming State   | What does this mean?
 ------------------------|------------------------------------------------------------